algobulls/algobulls_help_site/docs/index.md

 ## 1. Introduction

 Welcome to AlgoBulls!
 We are an algorithmic trading platform offering 100% automated trading algorithms, allowing you to deploy multiple trading strategies across various asset classes.
-You can choose from a wide range of ready-to-use strategies or create and execute your own strategy in **Backtesting**, **Papertrading and Livetrading mode.
+You can choose from a wide range of ready-to-use strategies or create and execute your own strategy in **Backtesting, Paper Trading and Live Trading mode**.
 Additionally, AlgoBulls provides a Fixed Income marketplace where you can invest in Bonds & NCDs.

 Here's a quick guide to help you start trading or investing on our user-friendly platform right away!